AndreLaranjeira/MessageLogger/README.md

 ### Generating documentation

-To generate the documentation for the message logger module, you will need to have the program `doxygen` installed and included in your $PATH.
+To generate the documentation for the Message Logger module, you will need to have the program `doxygen` installed and included in your $PATH.
 You will also need the program `pdflatex` installed and included in your $PATH if you want to compile the documentation in the latex format.

 Once you have installed the necessary dependencies, simply run the command `make doc`, on a shell from the **project's root directory**.
 This should generate documentation files both in the HTML and Latex formats.
 The makefile will then prompt you if you want to immediately open any of the generated documentation.